atanvarno69/mass-effect-d6/species/human.md

 ## Species Characteristics

 **Adaptability:** At character creation, choose any 2 basic skills.
-For every 1 skill point spent in a chosen skill, gain 2 instead (maximum of +6).
+For every 1 skill point spent in a chosen skill gain 2 instead (maximum of +6).

 ## Background